15 Average Thrillers That Could Have Been Great

 Identity

 Where did ‘Identity’ go wrong?
 Yes, with that ending.
 Everything up till that point was brilliant.
-With such an intriguing plot, ‘Identity’ could have easily gone on to become a genre classic but it just blew it apart with an ending that leaves you infuriated and I can’t for the life of me understand what the makers were thinking of it.
+With such an intriguing plot, ‘Identity’ could have easily gone on to become a genre classic but it just blew it apart with an ending that leaves you angry and I can’t for the life of me understand what the makers were thinking of it.
 It’s a shame that a film with such atmospheric power and well thought out storyline resorted to cheap, mindless plot-gimmick that humiliates the human intellect.

 3. The Village (2004)

 There is nothing that hasn’t been said about this film before.
 One of M. Night Shyamalan’s weakest ventures, ‘The Village’ might be one of the most hated films of all time.
-The plot-holes are glaring, the build up to the story lacks the intensity of ‘The Sixth Sense’ and it’s just a big pile of mess scattered all over the place.
+The plot holes are glaring, the build-up to the story lacks the intensity of ‘The Sixth Sense’, and it’s just a big pile of mess scattered all over the place.
 But Shyamalan’s true brilliance lies in crafting a fascinating atmosphere that pulls you into the film while infusing the film with a sense of lurking horror that strangles you.
 It’s a shame that all Shyamalan could manage was that.
 Just that.

 2. The Game (1997)

-The undisputed master of thrillers, David Fincher is well known for his flashy, exuberant thrillers.
+The undisputed master of thrillers, David Fincher, is well known for his flashy, exuberant thrillers.
 But he just went a bit off-key with this one.
 ‘The Game’ tells the story of a banker who receives a strange gift from his younger brother that changes his life forever.
 The film has Fincher at the top of his game as it features some of the scariest moments ever captured on-screen but it falters towards the end with some terribly executed plot-twists that feel so contrived and out of place that take you out of the film.
 ‘The Game’ could well have easily rivaled Fincher’s best works as it works brilliantly for the most part but the highly unsatisfying ending makes this a forgettable affair from a filmmaker who rarely disappoints.

 1. Signs (2002)